 The history of the Department goes back to 1919, when after the First World War, the University was established in the city of Poznań.
 An original part of the Poznań University, ours is the oldest Department of Ethnology in Poland.
 Since the Department’s beginnings, scholars have specialised in Ethnology, consisting of ethno-history, regional studies and folklore studies.
-The Department of Ethnology was renamed the Department of Ethnology and Cultural Anthropology in 1992.
-This change of name reflected the broadening of research fields.
-The Department is composed of four sections: Polish and Regional Studies; European Studies and Cultural Criticism; Contemporary Cultural Studies and Non-European Studies.
+The Department of Ethnology was renamed the Department of Ethnology and Cultural Anthropology in 1992 and Department of Anthropology and Ethnology in 2019.
+These changes of name reflected the broadening of research fields.
+The Department is composed of four sections: Cultural Anthropology; Social Anthropology; Ethnology and Anthropological Theory and Methodology.

 We maintain a strong tradition of broad-based undergraduate and graduate education.